 - Create a new Pages document.

-- Type in the title of the Sudoku Puzzle.
+- Type in the title of the Suduko Puzzle.

 - If your student is learning about grids/tables, type a sentence that describes the grid.
 Example: “This grid is 4 x 4 (four rows by four columns).”